-Creatine has also shown benefits against ALS, a disease that affects the motor neurons essential for movement.
-It improved motor function, reduced muscle loss and extended survival rate by 17% (
+Creatine has also shown benefits against amyotrophic lateral sclerosis (ALS), a disease that affects the motor neurons that are essential for movement.
+It improved motor function, reduced muscle loss, and extended survival rate by 17% (

-Although more studies are needed in humans, many researchers believe that creatine supplements are a bulwark against neurological diseases when used alongside conventional medicines.
+Although more studies are needed in humans, some researchers believe that creatine supplements can serve as a defense against neurological diseases when used alongside conventional medicines.

-Summary Animal studies suggest that creatine can help with symptoms, disease progression and life expectancy in neurological diseases.
+Summary Animal studies suggest that creatine can reduce the symptoms and progression of neurological diseases, as well as improve life expectancy in those living with them.

-A 12-week study examined how creatine affects blood sugar levels after a high-carb meal.
-People who combined creatine and exercise were better at controlling blood sugar levels than those who only exercised (
+A 12-week study examined how creatine affects blood sugar levels after a high carb meal.
+People who combined creatine and exercise exhibited better blood sugar control than those who only exercised (

 Short-term blood sugar response to a meal is an important marker of diabetes risk.
 The faster your body clears sugar from the blood, the better (

 While these benefits are promising, more human research is needed on creatine’s long-term effects on blood sugar control and diabetes.

 Summary Some evidence suggests that creatine can help lower blood sugar levels after meals, but there is little data on its long-term effects.

 Creatine plays an important role in brain health and function (